stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/3_build_execute_investigative_playbook.md

 ### 3.2 Building the "Investigate-Application-Resources" Playbook.

-Now that have have defined a playbook that captures all related AWS resources in the application, the next thing we want to do is to investigate these relevant resources and capture recent statistics, logs to look for insights and better understand the root cause of the issue.
+In the previous step, you have created a playbook that finds all related AWS resources in the application.
+In this step you will create a playbook that will interogate resources, capture recent metrics, and logs to look for insights and better understand the root cause of the issue.

+In practice, there can be various possibilities of actions that the playbook can take to investigate depending on the scenario presented by the issue.
+The purpose of this Lab is to showcase how you can use playbook to aid investigation, rather than advise on a specific action path.

-In practice there can be various permutations on what resources you will look at depending on the context of the issue.
-But in this scenario, we will be looking specifically at the Elastic Load Balancer, the Elastic Compute Service, and Relational Database Statistics and logs.
-We will then highlight the metrics that is considered outside standard norm threshold.
+Therefore this lab will assume an example scenario, and the playbook look at configurations, metrics, and logs of Elastic Load Balancer, the Elastic Compute Service, and Relational Database in the resource.
+The playbook will then highlight the metrics and logs that is considered outside normal threshold.

 ![Section4 ](/Operations/200_Automating_operations_with_playbooks_and_runbooks/Images/section4-architecture-graphics2.png)